Mastering Student Finances with AI: The Ultimate Guide for Comfortable Living

 df_json.write.format("avro").save("path/to/output/avro")

 Spark memorises the instructions when ever it is being operated on any dataset.
 An RDD does not execute a transformation, like a map(), immediately when it is called.
-Lazy evaluation is a feature of Spark that helps optimize the entire data processing workflow, and transformations are not executed until you take an action.
+Lazy evaluation is a feature of Spark that helps optimize the entire data processing workflow, for better performance and efficiency.
+If you want to practice or prepare similar concepts for interviews, tools like an AI answer question generator can help you quickly generate and refine technical Q&A scenarios.

 We have covered the topics of DataFrames, RDDs, and Lazy Evaluation in this blog.
 We have also included PySpark coding interview questions and answers so that you will be code-ready.
 We hope this PySpark interview questions guide will be helpful in your preparation.